AlexandreSenpai/Enma/README.md

 # Enma

-Enma is a Python library designed to fetch manga and doujinshi data from various sources.
+Enma is a Python library designed to fetch manga and doujinshi data from many sources.
 It provides a unified interface to interact with different manga repositories, making it easier to retrieve manga details, search for manga, paginate through results, and fetch random manga.

 ## Requirements